KnowYourself7/odin-recipes/README.md

 # odin-recipes
-this is my first repo for learning html+css+js
+This is a demo project
+For learning HTML + CSS